grafana/agent/docs/sources/operator/architecture.md

 weight: 300
 ---

-# Agent Operator architecture
+# Grafana Agent Operator architecture

-This guide gives a high-level overview of how the Grafana Agent Operator works.
+Grafana Agent Operator works by watching for Kubernetes [custom resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) that specify how to collect telemetry data from your Kubernetes cluster and where to send it.
+Agent Operator manages corresponding Grafana Agent deployments in your cluster by watching for changes against the custom resources.

-The Grafana Agent Operator works in two phases:

-1. Discover a hierarchy of custom resources
-2. Reconcile that hierarchy into a Grafana Agent deployment
+Grafana Agent Operator works in two phases&mdash;it discovers a hierarchy of custom resources and it reconciles that hierarchy into a Grafana Agent deployment.

-## Custom Resource Hierarchy
+## Custom resource hierarchy

-The root of the custom resource hierarchy is the `GrafanaAgent` resource.
-It is primary resource the Operator looks for, and is called the "root" because it discovers many other sub-resources.
+The root of the custom resource hierarchy is the `GrafanaAgent` resource&mdash;the primary resource Agent Operator looks for. `GrafanaAgent` is called the _root_ because it discovers other sub-resources, `MetricsInstance` and `LogsInstance`.
+The `GrafanaAgent` resource endows them with Pod attributes defined in the GrafanaAgent specification, for example, Pod requests, limits, affinities, and tolerations, and defines the Grafana Agent image.
+You can only define Pod attributes at the `GrafanaAgent` level.
+They are propagated to MetricsInstance and LogsInstance Pods.
+.

 The full hierarchy of custom resources is as follows: